DePaul University Catalog > Colleges & Schools > College of Science & Health > Academics > Undergraduate > Honors

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Juniors Seminar in Multiculturalism.

 Approved Electives are chosen in consultation with an Honors advisor to achieve specific academic or professional goals.
 Courses completed for Study Abroad, 200-300 level courses taken to achieve a minor or a second major, or 200-300 level courses chosen to pursue an area of interest outside of the major can count as Honors Approved Electives.
 Students in Mathematics, B.A. students in Psychology, and B.A. students in Environmental Science have three Honors Approved Electives.
-B.S. students in Health Sciences may count the Ethics requirement in place of one of the four Approved Electives.
+B.S. students in Health Sciences have three or four Approved Electives depending on concentration, and may count the Ethics requirement in place of one of the Approved Electives.
+Neuroscience majors have two Approved Electives.
 All other B.S. students have four Honors Approved Electives.

 Pathways Honors students in a 3-year program will be waived from the Fine Arts Elective requirement.
 Honors Approved Electives will be utilized to fulfill requirements for the academic program they are in.

 B.A. students in Environmental Studies are required to complete HON 180 DATA ANALYSIS AND STATISTICS.
 All other CSH students follow the Calculus or Statistics requirement for the major and are waived from the HON 180 requirement.

-A grade of C- or higher in HON 110 or 111 is required to remain in the Honors Program.
+A grade of C- or higher in HON 100 and 110 or 111 is required to remain in the Honors Program.

 A grade of C- or higher is required to pass the following courses: HON 100, HON 350, HON 351 and HON 395.